govi218/fractals/README.md

 # Fractals

-Currently contains a Mandelbrot implementation with OpenMP.
+Currently contains a Mandelbrot implementation.
 To come: Julia sets and cool ML.

+## Building
+- Install `cmake`
+- `mkdir build && cd build`
+- `cmake ..`
+- `make`

+This will generate a `fractals` binary.